Home Remedies for Runny Nose in Babies and Kids

 Here are some natural home remedies for running nose in toddlers and older children.

 - Ginger and honey mix is excellent for dealing with running nose systems.
 Grate a piece of ginger root and squeeze its juice.
-Add honey to it and give this mixture to your kiddo two to three times a day.
+Add honey to it and give this mixture to your kid two to three times a day.

 - Mustard oil is great for battling a runny nose in kids.
-Warm up mustard oil with some asafoetida, garlic cloves, and carom seeds.
+Warm-up mustard oil with some asafoetida, garlic cloves, and carom seeds.
 Massage your child’s back and chest with this oil.
 You may see your child’s symptoms improving after a couple of massages.

 - One of the most effective Indian home remedies for a runny nose in infants is coconut oil and camphor.
 Mix some camphor in coconut oil and warm it up.
 Apply this only gently on your baby’s chest, back, and neck.
-This may not only help in clearing the congestion and runny nose but may also sleep him peacefully.
+This may not only help in clearing the congestion and runny nose but may also help him sleep peacefully.

 - Jaiphal mixed with milk is a great home remedy for curing running nose.
 Take a few spoons milk and add a pinch of jaiphal to it.
 Give it a boil and bring it to room temperature before administering it your child.
 This is an excellent way of providing instant relief to your child.

-Apart from the remedies mentioned above, make sure your baby is fully clothed and is wearing ample warm clothes in winters.
+Apart from the remedies mentioned above, ensure your baby is fully clothed and wearing ample warm clothes in winter.
 Steam is another great way of easing your baby’s runny nose problems.
 Medical intervention may be required if your baby or toddler does not feel better using any of the home remedial measures mentioned above.
 We suggest that you seek your doctor’s help.